johanjuulj/phonesurveytool/README.md

 * Account management
 * Messaging authority
 * Gateway customization (Twilio/Africa’sTalking and more)
+* Chatbot functionality - Adding simple chatbot funtionality for Q&A purposes to educate the user.
 For now several of these things are hardcoded.

 ## Documentation